Plant DetailShow Menu

 Description

-Plant boat lily in well-drained potting media and give it plenty of bright indirect light.
-When the plant does not receive enough light it may stretch out and become more lanky or its purple leaves may revert back to green.
+Plant the oyster plant in well-drained potting media and give it plenty of bright indirect light.
+When the plant does not receive enough light, it may stretch out and become lanky, or its purple leaves may revert back to green.
+In zones 9 and higher, it can grow outdoors where it will form a dense mat groundcover.
 If kept outdoors in the summer, provide it with afternoon shade.
-Allow the top 1 to 2 inches of soil to dry out between waterings and cut back on water during the winter.
-This low-maintenance plant may bloom at any time of the year, and it is easy to propagate by seed, division, or stem cutting.
+As a container plant, allow the top 1 to 2 inches of soil to dry out between waterings and cut back on water during the winter.
+This low-maintenance plant may bloom at any time of the year, and it is easy to propagate by seed, division or stem cutting.

-Grow boat lily in a container that can be moved inside when there is the threat of frost.
-This species grows upward instead of down, so it will not work well in a hanging basket.
-In zones 9 and higher, it can grow outdoors where it will form a dense mat groundcover, but beware that it naturalizes easily and tends to become weedy.
+Grow the oyster plant in a container that can be moved inside when there is the threat of frost.
+This species grows upward instead of down, so it will not work well in a hanging basket. but beware that it naturalizes easily and tends to become weedy.

 Quick ID Hints